RussTedrake/manipulation-data/README.md

 Even for omnigraffle, I've had better luck using Times Italic fonts and exporting to pdf, then converting via pdf2svg.

+## Matplotlib animations

+I have `AdvanceToAndSaveAnimation` in `underactuated/pyplot_visualizer.py` that shows the way.

 ## Meshcat animations

 To make meshcat animations save to html, the workflow (at least with MeshcatVisualizer) is roughly: